 The presence of symptoms depends on how long someone’s body has been actively reacting to gluten, and on how their body presents physical symptoms.
 The only way to prevent this effect in a person with celiac disease is by adopting a life-long gluten-free diet.
 There is no magic pill.
-But compared to any other auto-immune disease, knowing a cure exists—in the form of a gluten-free diet—should give anyone diagnosed with celiac disease some measure of comfort.
+But compared to any other auto-immune disease, knowing an antidote, so to speak, exists—in the form of a gluten-free diet—should give anyone diagnosed with celiac disease some measure of comfort.

 Once a diagnosed celiac patient removes gluten from their diet entirely, their villi will begin to heal, as the intestine renews itself every three days.
 The amount of time it will take the intestine to fully recouperate once no longer exposed to gluten varies with the individual.

 Celiac Disease is often inaccurately equated with other, very different conditions.
 Gluten sensitivity and wheat allergy sometimes mimic celiac disease symptoms.
 They’re also treated with a gluten-free diet.
 But these conditions are quite different from celiac disease.
 That’s why it’s important to accurately diagnose which condition is causing your distress.

 An allergy to wheat is actually very different from celiac disease.
 A wheat allergy is not an autoimmune disorder at all.
 Rather, it is someone’s body mistakenly thinking the wheat’s food protein is a true pathogen.
 So, while you would normally be happy when your body creates antibodies to fight a pathogen, it instead wages war on what, in most people, is a harmless food protein.